How is Winter in Chile?

 Does it get cold in Santiago?

 Well, it does get chilly in winter but nothing a coat won’t fix.
-In the morning before the sun comes up, it may float around 0ºC (32ºF) and when it goes into the minuses, it usually gets mentioned in the newspapers.
-The afternoons hover around 10ºC (50ºF) unless there is a cold blast coming up from Antartica.
+In the morning before the sun comes up, it may float around 0ºC (32ºF) and when the temperature goes into the minuses, it usually gets mentioned in the newspapers and then you get all those morning shows out on the street saying “Ooohhh, it’s called this morning” but in Spanish of course.
+The afternoons generally hover over 10ºC (50ºF) unless there is a cold blast coming up from Antarctica.

 Does it snow in Santiago?

-Since I have been living in the capital city (since 1997), it has only snowed twice, and by snow I mean a light dusting of white (not enough to break out the skis and thermal boots).
-Once was around 9pm on a very cold night (funnily we were just coming back from the airport having been in much warmer Antofogasta and wondered what that funny rain stuff was on the windscreen) and the other time was for about a quarter of an hour one afternoon.
-So, basically it doesn’t snow in Santiago in winter unless it’s a freak event.
+I lived in the capital city for around 20 years and it only snowed two or three times, and by snow I mean a light dusting of white – not enough to break out the skis and thermal boots.
+Once was around 9pm on a very cold night (funnily we were just coming back from the airport having been in much warmer Antofagasta and wondered what that funny sticky rain stuff was on the windscreen) another time was for about a quarter of an hour one afternoon and then it once snowed at night.
+So, basically it doesn’t snow in Santiago in winter unless it’s a freak event and they will definitely be talking about it on TV for the rest of the day.

 Winter outside of Santiago